 Vary the dimensions of the circle, the gardening quadrants, and the paths to match a particular location and style to create a circle garden on a grand or small scale.

-The Central Element of a Circle Garden
+Ideas for the Central Focal Point of a Circle Garden

 - A bench or bistro table could make an inviting place to sit, surrounded by gardens.